oshaked1/os/README.md

 ##### Kernel memory management

 The kernel cannot perform some more advanced tasks without dynamic memory allocation.
 A kernel heap needs to be implemented, along with memory management functions such as malloc and friends.
+Before that, a detailed memory map needs to be obtained (using real mode BIOS services) so that we can start managing the physical memory.

 ## Read List & Technical References